influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withPrometheusExternalLabelName(prometheusExternalLabelName)
 ```

-Name of Prometheus external label used to denote Prometheus instance name.
+"Name of Prometheus external label used to denote Prometheus instance name.
 Defaults to the value of `prometheus`.
-External label will _not_ be added when value is set to empty string (`""`).
+External label will _not_ be added when value is set to empty string (`\"\"`)."

 ### fn spec.withPrometheusRulesExcludedFromEnforce